Contingencyy/DX12Renderer/README.md

 # DX12Renderer
 ## Description
-A 3D rendering project written in C++, using DirectX 12 as the graphics API.
+A 3D rendering project written in C++17, using DirectX 12 as the graphics API.

 ## Features
 - GLTF model/scene loading